Some bills from senator's education reform package sent to Oklahoma House

 People are also reading…

+SB 531 would create the Rewarding Student Outcomes Act.
+It would provide bonuses to school districts, charter schools and virtual charters that have at least a 1% increase in the number of graduates demonstrating college, career or military readiness above the preceding school year.
+These would include a $1,500 award for every economically disadvantaged graduate and a $500 award for every non-economically disadvantaged graduate.

-The bill further modifies the A-F accountability system by removing chronic absenteeism as a factor.
+The bill further would modify the A-F school accountability system by removing chronic absenteeism as a factor.

-“I’ve worked for almost 10 months where I’ve met with thousands of teachers and administrators and education advocates,” Pugh said.
+“I’ve worked for almost 10 months where I’ve met with thousands of teachers and administrators and education advocates,” said Senate Education Chairman Adam Pugh, R-Edmond, the author of all four bills as well as others also dealing with education.
 “This is not about Adam Pugh.
 This is about what is the best education policy for the state of Oklahoma.”

 The Senate has yet to take up Pugh’s SB 364, which would provide 12 weeks of paid maternity leave for teachers, and SB 482, which provides raises ranging from $3,000 to $6,000.